 Where they’re built

-Sails are produced at China Sail Factory, the largest loft in the world.
-They only build sails for sailmakers, and they build them exactly how the order is specified.
-And, they do this very well, so when you spec quality features and materials, like Jamie will, you’ll get a great sail at a reasonable cost.
-If having sails made at china Sail Factory still makes you nervous, well, it did for Jamie also (a brick and mortar sailmaker from way back!); but he’s been through the process enough to gain full trust in their capabilities.
+Sails are produced at offshore lofts which only build sails for sailmakers, and they build them exactly how the order is specified.
+Because they match spec tighly, you get exactly what you and Jamie determine is best of your boat / your budget to get a great sail at a reasonable cost.
+If having sails made offshore still makes you nervous, well, know that initially it did for Jamie also (as a brick and mortar sailmaker from way back!); he now has full trust in their capabilities, based on years of demonstrated results.

 Jamie’s prices tend to be slightly more than Asian-made retail sailmakers (Lee, Rolly Tasker, etc.) and less than the big name retail sailmakers (North, Doyle), while producing quality that is equal to any sail loft.
 Of course he cannot provide hands-on service of a local loft, unless you’re anchored near Totem.
 The flip side is that he doesn’t have any marketing brochures, so you won’t have to wade through a lot of holding-tank filler.
 Instead he communicates simple and complex information in a way that you can actually understand.